 Assessment on the HDipPsych (Conversion) programme includes a variety of forms of continuous assessment, examination and minor dissertation across two semesters.

-Places will be allocated on the order of results awarded at the first sitting of the final year of Psychological Studies at University of Galway or an equivalent course.
+Places will be allocated on the order of results awarded at the first sitting of the final year of Psychological Studies at University of Galway or an equivalent course (see above).
+If your background is not from the University of Galway, please provide evidence of PSI recognition of course equivalents.
 Students must achieve honours in both their degree subjects, except in the case of pass-level mathematical subjects where a ‘commendation’ level is required.

 1 year, full-time

 Students on the HDipPsych (Conversion) programme undertake selected modules from the BSc Psychology second and third year programme.